A superb match with Thorens TD-160

 First listening was done using the existing Hanze Hifi MDF arm board with the Origin Live mounting plate on top.
 With the DL304 mounted once overhang, tracking force and VTA were adjusted, listening could commence.
 Wow, this was no small difference!

 In spite of the double mounting plates, the Onyx immediately sounded very enjoyable.
-Tonally full, with sonorous and powerful deep bass, rich and colourful midrange and fluid, open and relaxed treble.
+Tonally full, with sonorous and powerful deep bass, rich and colorful midrange and fluid, open and relaxed treble.
 This was exactly what the doctor ordered!
-On top of this it had excellent tracking and has looks like its costs a lot more than it does.
+On top of this, it had excellent tracking and an appearance slike it costs a lot more than it does.
 The reviews weren’t wrong: this arm really is very good indeed.

-Now it was time to see how the Origin Live Onyx would perform with an aluminium arm board.
-I found one for 35 euro on Ebay offered by a private seller from Athens, Greece.
-Look for the following description if you want to find it on Ebay: “Rega RB250 RB300 Armboard Plate for THORENS TD-145 146 147 160 165 166 turntable”.
+Now it was time to see how the Origin Live Onyx would perform with an aluminum arm board.
+I found one for 35 euros on eBay offered by a private seller from Athens, Greece.
+Look for the following description if you want to find it on eBay: “Rega RB250 RB300 Armboard Plate for THORENS TD-145 146 147 160 165 166 turntables”.

-This arm board replaces the standard Thorens plastic armboard and also substitutes the MDF Hanze Hifi SME armboard.
-The aluminium top plate connects to the sub chassis by means of risers that are first attached to the chassis, to which the top plate is then screwed.
+This arm board replaces the standard Thorens plastic arm board and also substitutes the MDF Hanze Hifi SME arm board.
+The aluminum top plate connects to the sub-chassis by means of risers that are first attached to the chassis, to which the top plate is then screwed.
 It makes for a very solid connection, but one that seems quite thin in terms of contact points.

 Hanze Hifi MDF undrilled board

 Just to make sure that I wasn’t imagining things, I re-installed the Hanze Hifi SME board and SME-Origin adapter plate and sure enough, the boogie factor was back!
 Now I was sure of it.
 MDF may not be the best material in the world for an arm board, but of the boards tried the Hanze Hifi was certainly the best.